Tcldrop/Tcldrop/tcldrop/README.txt

       stdarg for writing eggdrop1.7/modules/oldbotnet/PROTOCOL
       phrek on EFNet (op in #Tcl) For starting on the transfer and filesys modules.
       Dossy on EFNet (op in #Tcl)
-      dollar on EFNet (op in #Tcl, #EggTcl, #Tcldrop) for providing the Tcldrop.Org domain. iad (slann) on EFNet (op in #Tcl, #EggTcl, #Tcldrop) for creating the php-based website.
+      iad (slann) on EFNet (op in #Tcl, #EggTcl, #Tcldrop) for creating the php-based website.
       Also, I thank all the guys hanging out in #Tcldrop on EFNet...
       Their interest pushes this project forward. =)